Sustainable Food Future: Workshop Series on Ways to Boost Food Security While Reducing GHG Emissions

 WRI and the Bill and Melinda Gates Foundation are sponsoring three workshops to explore potential technical measures to both mitigate climate change and boost food security.

-Workshop One: The first workshop occurred over two days, August 3-4 2021, and focused on the mitigation measures that are most commonly discussed today.
+The first workshop occurred over two days, August 3-4 2021, and focused on the mitigation measures that are most commonly discussed today.
 It included sessions exploring the evolving scientific understanding of soil carbon, and the different viewpoints about the feasibility of increasing soil carbon on working agricultural lands.
 Additional sessions focused on soil health in sub-Saharan Africa, ways of mitigating emissions from rice production, including an integrated mitigation/adaptation project in Bangladesh, ways of reducing emissions related to nitrogen use, and silvopastoral systems.

 Additional workshops will focus on promising livestock management changes, promising technical innovations to address each category of emissions and ways in which directly addressing food security by boosting yields can be used to reduce deforestation and emissions.